 Although each little library is unique, collectively they form the largest book-sharing network in the world, with at least 138,000 registered libraries covering all seven continents, 112 countries and every U.S. state.
 The organization estimates that more than 250 million books have been shared through its registered libraries.
 There’s even a Little Free Library at the South Pole, inside the National Science Foundation’s Atmospheric Research Observatory in Antarctica, which helps scientific staffers better cope with the long, dark winters.

 On a recent winter afternoon, Andreas Schmidt and Devin Chicas were standing in front of Belmont Station Elementary as the dismissal bell rang.
-They were waiting for their two sons, ages 7 and 9, in a grassy area near the sidewalk.
+They were waiting for his two sons, ages 7 and 9, in a grassy area near the sidewalk.
 Next to them was a recently installed Little Free Library, brimming with titles from kids’ series such as “The Hardy Boys,” “Dr. Seuss” and “Arthur.”

 “This is great,” Chicas said.
 “Kids go through books so quickly, and they don’t need to keep them as they progress.
 This lets others have a chance to read them when done, and it’s so convenient having it near where the kids walk to and from school.”

 Cura, the Sanders Corner librarian, was smitten with the idea of a little library and knew it could benefit her students and the surrounding community.
 She used funds from the school’s used-book fair to buy an unfinished Amish-built library from the Little Free Libraries website store.
 The site offers plans and instructions for constructing a library from scratch, ready-to-build kits and even fully finished units that just need to be installed.